Best Online Master’s Degrees in: Biochemistry

 The best online master’s degree in biochemistry is also the University of Saint Joseph.
 The school’s Master of Science in Biochemistry program is designed to fit the educational needs of working adults and members of the military.
 Students will work closely with an assigned faculty member to design their specific course of study according to their interests and academic goals.
 This gives students the ability to mold their degree track to their personal and professional schedules.
 The curriculum is centered on regular discussion threads and frequent assessments via tests and quizzes.
 At the master’s level, distance learners will also conduct their own research projects as guided by a faculty advisor.

 The University of Saint Joseph was also recognized as the best online master’s degree in biochemistry for financial support.
-According to the National Center for Education Statistics, 100% of new students received financial aid for the 2010-2011 school year.
+According to the National Center for Education Statistics, 100% of new students received financial aid.
 The school also awarded some scholarship or grant money to all students as part of their aid packages.
 Approximately 87% of students received assistance through federal loan programs as well.
-In 2009, the student loan default rate remained low at 4.3%, demonstrating manageable debts levels for the majority of graduates.
+The student loan default rate remained low at 4.3%, demonstrating manageable debts levels for the majority of graduates.

 The award for best online master’s degree in biochemistry for student engagement was given to the University of Saint Joseph.
 Students will work closely with a faculty advisor to plan their degree track and complete their research work throughout their time at the university.
 This personalized mentorship and guidance is a key in the school’s reputation for strong student engagement.
 Additionally, students can connect with their peers through the virtual learning environment, social media platforms, or locally organized study groups and meetings.
 Online students who can commute to campus are also welcome to attend club meetings, athletics events, and guest lectures.
 These factors all contribute to the university’s placement at the top of our list.